Together-Java/ModernJava/src/standard_input_ii/transporting_data.md

-[^dto]: When you make a class just to make objects which transfer data between different parts of your program we call those DTOs - data transfer objects.
+[^dto]: When you make a class just to make objects which transfer data between different parts of your program we sometimes call those DTOs - data transfer objects.
 You will learn better ways to make DTOs in the future.